Initial data rigidity results: The Weakly Outermost Condition

-We now show that the MOTS $\Sigma_0$ is weakly outermost.
 Suppose, by contradiction, that $\Sigma_0$ is not weakly outermost.
-Then there is a hypersurface $\Sigma$ in $M$ homologous to $\Sigma_0$ with $\theta_K^+<0$ along $\Sigma$ with respect to the unit normal that points out of the region bounded by $\Sigma_0$ and $\Sigma$.
-Without loss of generality, we may assume that each connected component of $\Sigma$ is homologically nontrivial in $M$.
-Then, denoting by $W$ the compact region bounded by $\Sigma$ and $S$ and applying Theorem \ref{thm:existenceoutermostMOTS} for each component of $W$ separately, we obtain an outermost MOTS $\tilde\Sigma$ in $(W,g,-K)$ that is homologous to $\Sigma$.
-As before, this contradicts Corollary \ref{cor.outermost}. \end{proof}
+Then there is a hypersurface $\Sigma \subset M$ homologous to $\Sigma_0$ such that $\theta_K^+<0$ on $\Sigma$ with respect to the normal that points away from $\Sigma_0$.
+We may assume that each component of $\Sigma$ is homologically non-trivial in $M$.
+Let $W$ be the compact region in $M$ bounded by $\Sigma$ and $S$.
+Assume first that $W$ is connected.
+Applying Theorem~\ref{thm:existenceoutermostMOTS}, we obtain an outermost MOTS $\widetilde\Sigma$ in $(W,g,-K)$ homologous to $\Sigma$.
+As before, by Lemma~\ref{lem.cohomology.hypothesis}, $\widetilde\Sigma$ does not support a metric of positive scalar curvature.
+This contradicts Corollary~\ref{cor.outermost}.
+In the general case, we apply this argument separately to each component of $W$.
+At least one of the outermost MOTS obtained in this way does not carry a metric of positive scalar curvature.
+Again, this contradicts Corollary~\ref{cor.outermost}. \end{proof}

-\section{Proof of Theorem \ref{thm.global.foliation}}
+\section{Proof of Theorem~\ref{thm.global.foliation}}